zer0def/aquarium/README.md

 Aquarium's design goal is to leverage Docker (using k3s/k3d) or LXD (using proper Kubernetes through Kubedee) to provide a comparatively lightweight scaffold for launching multi-node Kubernetes development environments on your local machine, while trying to address some of a pain points of doing so.

+Most notably, this project tries really hard to avoid using operators where they're not necessary, as they usually serve as means to upsell the user on a product, while funnelling away from otherwise perfectly available configuration options and into each respective party's walled garden to gauge for.

 ### Usage

 ```